How are contest locations selected?

 by general skill level with specific skill criteria defined

 for each group.
-Regional A (locally the AAA, AA, and JV classes)
+Tthe AAA, AA, and JV classes are entry level

-work.
-"A" Class is the largest class nationally,
+within that class.
+"A" Class is the largest class

-where performers have mastered the basic skills and have integrated
+nationally, where performers have mastered the basic skills

-we separate the upper level of the color guard A class into
+Locally, we separate the upper level of the color guard A

-Elite A, which tends to be units that compete in WGI Regionals
+class into Elite A, which tends to be units that compete in

-and often Nationals.
-Open class participants are usually National
+WGI Regionals and often Nationals.
+Open class participants

-competitors that have mastered intermediate skills as well
+are usually National competitors that have mastered intermediate

-as some advanced skills.
-World Class is the highest skill
+skills as well as some advanced skills.
+World Class is the

-level, and is typically the result of highly advanced programs.
+highest skill level, and is typically the result of highly

-with performers, who are expected to have mastered all elements
+choreographers work with performers, who are expected to have

-of the activity and are focused on exhibiting new levels of
+mastered all elements of the activity and are focused on exhibiting

 What is the difference between Percussion and Winds?